ORDER YOUR SHOWCASE DVD

 We are seeking any parent volunteers who may be available to assist behind the scenes, helping the students with getting ready; distributing costumes, packing up costumes, helping with costume/shoe/tights changes etc.

 We would require close to about 15 parents just for the morning show alone.
 However we also call upon any of our preschool parents who would be able to kindly volunteer their time later in the day to assist our older students in the matinee and evening.

 Normally parents of our older students will look after the preschoolers in the morning so their parents can watch the show and vise-versa.

 By volunteering for this role you understand that you are not there to just help your child only, but you will be assigned to a whole class to assist with.
-Please contact reception or reply via email if you are willing to assist.
+Please register your details using the button below if you are willing to assist.

 LABELLING YOUR CHILD'S BELONGINGS

 Please ensure your child has their name on their bag or a key tag / ribbon attached, or something that your child can identify with.
 Please ensure all shoes, tights, every single item of clothing is clearly labeled to allow volunteers and staff to identify your child’s belongings with ease when helping them get ready.

 Any lost property will be collected and brought back to KGD following the event.